Germany decries Russia's publication of diplomatic notes on Ukraine | DW | 18.11.2021

 Russia published 28 pages of diplomatic documents it contends show that Foreign Minister Lavrov had said in advance he would not be able to attend the meeting that had been set for November 11.

-According to the documents seen by DW, Lavrov wrote he had a "very tight schedule" in Moscow on November 11, and added publicly announcing that as a date for a Normandy format meeting was "not tactful."
+According to the documents seen by DW, Lavrov wrote he had a "very tight schedule" in Moscow on November 11, and that publicly announcing the date for a Normandy format meeting was "not tactful."

 Talks in the so-called Normandy Four format involve representatives of Ukraine, Germany, France and Russia